jcoliz/AzFn.IoTHubTrigger/AzFn.IotHubDigitalTwins/README.md

 1. Open Powershell
 3. Change to the `deploy` directory
-2. Find your user principal ID
-4. Create a deployment parameters file containing that ID, perhaps using the `azuredeploy.parameters.template.json` as an example.
+4. Create a deployment parameters file containing your user principal ID, perhaps using the `azuredeploy.parameters.template.json` as an example.
 5. Set `$env:RESOURCEGROUP` to the name of a resource group you'd like to create and deploy into.
 6. Run the `BringUp.ps1` script.
 This creates the resource group, and starts a deployment.
 7. Save the values of all `outputs` shown into evnvironment variables, perhaps in an `.env.ps1` file.
 For easy reference, you can start with the `.env.template.ps1` as an example for what to save.